GiGurra/flycd/README.md

 ## Optional env vars
 env:
   PORT: "8081"

+## Optional volumes and mounts (at this moment fly.io only supports one mount per machine, but the syntax supports more)
+volumes:
+  - name: my-volume
+    size_gb: 10
+mounts:
+  - destination: /mnt/my-volume-goes-here
+    source: my-volume

 ## Optional build config (this is something fly.io cli can generate for you)
 build:
   builder: paketobuildpacks/builder:base